 © Transcription Copyright Linda Steward, August 2005.

-Patience Dawson of Holkham in the County of Norfolk mentioned in the Administration Bond hereunto annexed, maketh Oath and saith, That she verily believes Adam Dawson her late Husband late of Holkham aforesaid Deceased, died without any Will by him made; That she will well and truly administer all the Goods, Rights, Chattels and Credits of the said Deceased, which at or since his Death have or shall come to the Hands or Possession of this Deponent, by paying the Debts of the said Deceased, as far as such Goods, Rights, Chattels, and Credits will extend, and as by Law she is bound: That she will make and exhibit a true, full, plain, and perfect Inventory, of all and singular the said Goods, Rights, Chattels, and Credits of the said Deceased, and render a true and just Account thereof, when she shall be thereunto lawfully called.
+Francis Dawson of Swanton Novers in the County of Norfolk mentioned in the Administration Bond hereunto annexed, maketh Oath and saith, That he verily believes Elizabeth Dawson his late mother late of Swanton Novers aforesaid Wido.
+Deceased, died without any Will by her made: That he will well and truly administer all the Goods, Rights, Chattels and Credits of the said Deceased, which at or since her Death have or shall come to the Hands or Possession of this Deponent, by paying the Debts of the said Deceased, as far as such Goods, Rights, Chattels and Credits will extend, and as by law he is bound: That he will make and exhibit a true, full, plain, and perfect Inventory, of all and singular the said Goods, Rights, Chattels and Credits of the said Desceased, and render a true and just Account thereof, when he shall be thereunto lawfully called.

 Paddy's Home Page

 Return to Names index